-On Malta, there is an air raid alert around noontime.
+In Malta, there is an air raid alert around noontime.
 As they often do, however, the Italian raiders stay far off the coast, circle for a while, then return to base.
 It is a curious routine, perhaps the pilots are not interested in actually attacking the island but want to make it look like they did to their superiors.
 The citizenry on the island shows increasing signs of anti-Italian sentiment, with many wishing to change street names and accusing neighbors of being secret Italian sympathizers.
 The sight of Italian POWs also sets off many residents.

 German/French Relations: Following his unproductive meeting with Franco at the Spanish border, Hitler travels to Montoire-sur-le-Loir and meets with Marshal Philippe Pétain.
-This location is both convenient to the main railway line from Berlin-Paris-Hendaye but also has a tunnel nearby in case of air attack.
+This location is both convenient to the main railway line from Berlin-Paris-Hendaye but also has a tunnel nearby in case of an air attack.
 That railway tunnel, in fact, has steel doors affixed to it for this meeting that still remain in the 21st Century.

 Hitler is on much more solid footing with Petain than with Franco, but things do not go particularly well in this meeting.
-Yes, Petain does state that he is willing "to collaborate," but those are just words which must be fleshed out with substance to have any real consequences.
+Yes, Petain does state that he is willing "to collaborate," but those are just words that must be fleshed out with substance to have any real consequences.
 As in his meetings with Mussolini and other leaders, Hitler engages in long monologues while Petain says little.
 Petain says nothing that could be considered sympathetic to Germany.
 At the end of the meeting, Petain takes out a list of French demands for collaboration and sticks it in Hitler's pocket.

 The most important thing that happens at the meeting is that Petain says "no" when Hitler asks him to join the war against England.
 This is usually what the French take away from this meeting, that Petain "said no to Hitler."
-However, to the Allies, collaborating alongside the Nazis was almost as bad.
+However, to the Allies, collaborating alongside the Germans was almost as bad.
 French resources prove immensely valuable to the Reich's war effort from this point forward.

 There is also a feeling among some that Petain "stared Hitler down."
 The story goes that Petain's advisor, Rene Gillouin, had told Hitler to stare at him unflinchingly.
 This very basic trick supposedly unnerves Hitler.
 It is fair to say that modern French opinion about Petain is overwhelmingly negative, but there is an undercurrent of pride in the way he handled this meeting.

 An interesting outcome in this meeting is in the way that Petain describes it a week later in a radio broadcast.
 On 30 October, he refers to "the new European order," a phrase that resonates with one Ribbentrop has been using in secret communications with the Soviet Union (though there he uses "New World Order").
 In that speech, Petain also states that he will "enter today the path of collaboration."
-While Montoire it is not the start of a new war for France, it is the beginning of the long, dark collaborationist journey that blackens the name of the Vichy regime.
+While Montoire is not the start of a new war for France, it is the beginning of the long, dark collaborationist journey that blackens the name of the Vichy regime.
 In that sense, the meeting constitutes an overwhelming success for Hitler.